Bridal Wreath Falls, Saguaro East - Rincon Mountain District: Douglas Spring Trailhead, Saguaro National Park, Arizona

 The trail tilts sharply up to the Carrillo Trail split (1.1 miles : 3,120'), where it crosses then parallels a stone-slab wash up to the Three Tank Trail split (2.3 miles : 3,695').

 The falls spill over a 20' grotto into a small pool that's shaded by tall canyon walls and a cottonwood-willow canopy.
-Enjoy prolific springtime blooms, and brilliant autumn colors.
+Enjoy prolific springtime blooms and brilliant autumn colors in this leafy corridor.

 - N32 14.120 W110 41.220 — 0.0 Miles: Douglas Spring Trailhead